Yahel150/Hook-Everything/README.md

 ### Calculator text colors

 A five-byte jump immediately before `gdi32!SetTextColor` and a short backward jump at its entry redirect execution to an assembly handler.
 The handler replaces the color argument with a random 24-bit value, then continues past the patched entry instruction.
 A new color is selected on each intercepted call.

-This assumes a compatible x86 hotpatch layout, including the available bytes before the function.
-Different Windows versions may not provide that layout.

 ### Reversed Calculator text